bartoginski/bartoginski/README.md

 - **WordPress**: Customizing themes, creating plugins, and managing content with SEO in mind.
 - **JavaScript (ES6+)**: Writing clean, efficient, and maintainable code.
 - **HTML5 & CSS3**: Crafting pixel-perfect layouts with responsive design techniques.
 Using TailwindCSS everyday 💨.
-- **Version Control**: Strong experience with **Git** and collaborative workflows using GitHub/Bitbucket.

 ### Mobile Development
-- **Flutter**: Developing cross-platform mobile applications with a focus on performance and seamless user experience.
-- **Dart**: Writing efficient, reusable code for mobile apps.
 - **Swift**: I'm learning to write cross platform applications with a specialization towards ios

 ### Team Collaboration